Faihyaa/FnF-NatSysProject/OS-GroupProject.md

 1. Are files in the container persistent.
 Why not?. ***(1 mark)***

-   ***No. In a GitHub Actions workflow, every task operates in a totally separated environment to maintain uniformity and avoid side effects from one operation impacting another.
+   ***- No. In a GitHub Actions workflow, every task operates in a totally separated environment to maintain uniformity and avoid side effects from one operation impacting another.
 The file system is also isolated, so unless specifically controlled, no data is retained between tasks.***

 2. Can we run two, or three instances of debian linux? . ***(1 mark)***

-   ***Yes***
+   ***- Yes***

 ## Running your own container with persistent storage